-3.4 How should I use my wood burning stove?
+3.3 How should I use my wood burning stove?

 The wood burning stove is intended for intermittent combustion.
 This means that each stoking should burn down to embers before new logs are added.
+Please respect the max load line when adding wood logs.

 To obtain the best possible combustion, you should regulate the effect/heat output with the fuel.
 Burning small logs provides more powerful combustion than burning large logs as the surface area is greater and more gas is released.
 The amount of wood in the combustion chamber is another factor that affects combustion.
 The optimum combustion is achieved by placing two logs in the stove.
 If you want an enhanced effect, you can add more logs.
-The ideal heat output is reached by burning approx. 2.2 kg per hour.
+The ideal heat output is reached by burning approx. 1.5 kg per hour.